📦 Improve Warehouse Productivity

 Warehouse Layout with 2D Coordinates

 Every storage location must be linked to a Reference using Master Data.
-(For instance, reference #123129 is located in coordinate (xi, yi)).
-You can then associate every order line to a geographical location for picking.

 Database Schema

-Order lines can be extracted from your WMS Database, this table should be joined with the Master Data table to link every order line to a storage location and its (x, y) coordinate in your warehouse.
-Extra tables can be added to include more parameters in your model like (Destination, Delivery lead time, Special Packing, ..).
+This table should be joined with the Master Data table to link each order line to its storage location and its (x, y) coordinates in the warehouse.

 🧪 Experiment 1: Impacts of wave picking on the pickers' walking distance?